 So… you’re snoring again, huh?
 But today you’ve decided to take matters into your own hands?
 Great!
-You can’t simply decide to stop snoring (that’d be nice, though, huh?) but there are snoring aids out there you can use to help you (and your partner) get a good night of sleep.
-There are numerous snoring aids and snoring home remedies to improve your quality of sleep today, and some of them just might solve your snoring problem for good.
+You can’t simply decide to stop snoring (that’d be nice, though, huh?) but there are snoring aids or stop snoring devices out there you can use to help you (and your partner) get a good night of sleep.
+There are numerous snoring aids to improve your quality of sleep today, and some of them just might solve your snoring problem for good.
 What are the best anti snoring devices you can add to your bedtime ritual to stop snoring?
 We’ve broken down some of the best snoring aids that work (really!) into three categories — Your Sleep Experience, Spatial Experience, and Better Breathing.

 Sleep Experience — Snoring Aids In Your Bed

-Specialized pillows are among the most popular anti snoring devices (or "stop snoring devices") out there.
-They come in a wide variety of shapes and sizes (just like we all do) to accommodate all of the different ways that people like to sleep.
-The most common anti-snore pillow is shaped like a triangular wedge — it’s designed to get your head elevated so that when gravity relaxes your neck and throat muscles, they don’t put pressure on your esophagus and cause you to snore.
-Alternately, you can get an anti-snore pillow that has a ridge in the middle of it, keeping you sleeping on your side (and providing other benefits, too).
+Specialized pillows are among the most popular anti snoring solutions out there.
+They come in a wide variety of shapes and sizes (just like we all do) to accommodate all of the different ways people like to sleep.
+The most common anti snore pillow is shaped like a triangular wedge — it’s designed to get your head elevated so that when gravity relaxes your neck and throat muscles, they don’t put pressure on your esophagus and cause you to snore.
+Alternately, you can get an anti snore pillow that has a ridge in the middle of it, keeping you sleeping on your side (and providing other benefits, too).
 These anti snoring devices, however, have a lower success rate as they are intended to change your head position.
 For many, changing their sleeping habits proves to be difficult.

-What works so well is that there’s nothing to strap onto your head or put in your mouth when you climb in bed, but the obvious downside for anti snore pillows vs Smart Nora is that with anti snore pillows you have to give up the comfort of the pillow you’re used to — and you don’t get to choose your sleeping position anymore.
-Nonetheless, anti-snore pillows is one of the best snoring aids that work!
+Similar to Smart Nora, what works so well is that there’s nothing to strap onto your head or put in your mouth when you climb into bed, but the obvious downside for anti snore pillows vs Smart Nora is that with anti snore pillows you have to give up the comfort of the pillow you’re used to — and you don’t get to choose your sleeping position anymore.
+Nonetheless, anti snore pillows is a snoring aid that works for some!

 If you find yourself with a stuffy or dry nose or sinus headaches when you’re trying to sleep, you might simply be suffering from allergy effects.
 Both runny and dry nasal passages can contribute to snoring, but an air purifier can help alleviate that!
 Air purifiers detoxify the air from mold spores, bacteria, stray hair, pet dander, dust, dust mites, and more!
 Devices these days can trap up to 99.97% of allergens (wow!) and the fresh air will make your bedroom feel better and cleaner.